Audio Reading of this Page

 Endometriosis can be difficult to diagnose as the only way to confirm the diagnosis is through laparoscopy.
 This is a key hole surgery performed in hospital under general anesthetic.

-Doctors may also perform physical examinations, scans, blood tests and examine your medical history.
-These do not diagnose endometriosis but are useful in ruling out other conditions and determining next steps.
+Doctors may also perform physical examinations, ultrasound scans, pelvic MRI, blood tests and examine your medical history.
+These methods are not able to diagnose endometriosis on their own but are useful in ruling out other conditions and determining next steps.

 Diagnostic Delays